Candice Miller: Macomb County Public Works Commissioner

 In March 2015, Miller announced she would not seek re-election to Congress, and resigned at the end of the 114th Congress.
 Even though she was leaving Congress, Miller insisted that her career in public service was not over.

 In March 2016, Miller announced she would seek the Republican nomination for the position of Macomb County Public Works Commissioner, challenging six-term incumbent Democrat Anthony Marrocco.

 Miller defeated Marrocco in the general election, taking 55 percent of the vote.
 Marrocco is the third 24-year incumbent that Miller has defeated in her political career, after Nowakowski and Austin.
 She resigned her seat in the House on December 31, 2016, in order to take office as Public Works Commissioner the next day.

 On January 1, 2017, her first day as Public Works Commissioner, Miller held a press conference at the site of a sinkhole in Fraser, Michigan.
 Miller, alongside County Executive Mark Hackel, announced she had spoken with Gov. Rick Snyder about obtaining emergency funds from the state and said that she believed Snyder would tour the site.

 Miller's first act upon taking office was placing Dino Bucci, who was a top deputy to Marrocco, on administrative leave, as he became the subject of a federal investigation along with Marrocco.

 In May 2017, Miller confirmed that 10 employees from the public works department had been subpoenaed by the FBI to testify before a grand jury in a wide-ranging investigation into public corruption in Macomb County.
 Miller said the corruption that occurred under Marrocco was pervasive and widespread and that people used the office's resources for personal use.
 In November 2017, Bucci was indicted on 18 felony counts including bribery, extortion, mail fraud, money laundering and embezzlement for his role in a decade-long conspiracy alleging a "pay-to-play" scheme under Marrocco.
 Bucci faced up to 20 years in prison if convicted On May 27, 2020, Marrocco was indicted on two counts of extortion and one count of attempted extortion for allegedly using Bucci and other county employees to force contractors and business people who wished to do business with the Public Works Department to buy tickets to his fundraisers.
 Bucci pleaded guilty the next day in the United States District Court for the Eastern District of Michigan, admitting his role in Marrocco's corrupt acts.

 Miller announced plans to run for re-election in June 2018 and won the GOP nomination uncontested in August 2020 and faced Democratic nominee, Toni Moceri, a former Macomb County Commissioner in the general election.
 Miller won re-election in a landslide, taking more than 61 percent of the vote.

+She received 1 vote in the second ballot of the October 2023 Speaker of the United States House of Representatives election from John James.
+Miller, along with Texas Republican Representative Kay Granger, is the first woman to receive a vote from a Republican during a Speakership election.